jamesemann/EventsDialog/readme.md

 ### Add any connector-specific configuration

-The Meetup connector requires an API key (get from https://www.meetup.com/meetup_api/), a Group Name URL (the canonical name of the Meetup group), OAuth client ID and secret (get them from https://secure.meetup.com/meetup_api/oauth_consumers/), an Azure table storage account to store users auth/refresh tokens, and a google maps API key if you want to show the location on a map.
+The Meetup connector requires an API key (get from https://www.meetup.com/meetup_api/), a Group Name URL (the canonical name of the Meetup group), OAuth client ID and secret (get them from https://secure.meetup.com/meetup_api/oauth_consumers/), an Azure table storage account to store users auth/refresh tokens.
 Add them to your appSettings:

 ```
 <add key="meetupKey" value="<YOUR MEETUP KEY>" />